Diet Plan for Weight Loss

 When I was thinking about how to set myself up for success, I thought about the parallels between losing weight and getting out of debt or saving up money (there are a lot of them!).

-Note: If you also want to lose weight before the holidays, and do it on a budget without breaking the bank, check out this week’s article with 15 tips for how to lose weight on a budget!
+Note: If you also want to lose weight before the holidays (or after the holidays :-\), and do it on a budget without breaking the bank, check out this article with 15 tips for how to lose weight on a budget!

 So this is what I’m doing differently this time to actually lose the weight, and I’m including some parallel actions that can help you to reach your financial goals.